srjana-jsh/rag/README.md

-# Finbot
+# Web QnA
 ---------------------
-A RAG pipeline to answer questions based on a set of user provided documents or url
+A pipeline to answer questions based on information present in website(s)

 ### Setup